 Matter Of Form partnered with SWEAR to relaunch this iconic shoe brand with the world's first 360° customisable trainer

-SWEAR were originally launched as an alternative shoe brand in 1995 by José Neves, who later went on to found Farfetch.
+SWEAR was originally launched as an alternative shoe brand in 1995 by José Neves, who later went on to found Farfetch.
 The brand has a unique set of eclectic collections, with grunge and punk undertones.
 In early 2000 the brand broke into two categories — SWEAR London and SWEAR Alternative.

-Scope and challenge
+Scope and Challenge

 In 2017 the brand focussed on a complete revitalisation, unifying the two propositions.
 With board level oversight from José Neves and Natalie Massenet, the relaunch is the showpiece to an exciting new technology customisation engine which brings the world’s first truly customisable sneaker to market.

-MOF was tasked with helping to unify the two brands by launching a cutting edge 360° eCommerce site that would enable customers to create the world’s first truly customisable trainer.
+We were tasked with helping to unify the two brands by launching a cutting edge 360° eCommerce site that would enable customers to create the world’s first truly customisable trainer.

 Our outcome to date is bold and highly interactive; it’s a design designed for the digital native, and isn’t afraid to throw traditional eCommerce convention on its head.